 The Minister had led a delegation to Israel and Palestine, and we had a technical cooperation project with the Palestinian Authority.
 They needed some basic governance help, and we hired the same type of consultants that we would use to help our Ministry with governance questions.
 Some of it was basic, some of it was quite advanced, but mostly aimed at improved social delivery capacity.
 Everyone loved it.
 Even CIDA and DFAIT were wondering how we got this going, looking somewhat developmental in nature, but not exactly development (since it was Palestine).
 We started to wonder if there was something else we could do on this front with other countries.
 Not the high-end social development projects that CIDA was doing with LDCs, but perhaps some social governance capacity projects with social ministries in middle-income countries.
 It was an avenue to explore.

-I had big plans on all the files.
+I had big plans for all the files.
 Bilateral, multilateral, technical, domestic.
-My team and I started calling the “big” vision my five year plan for world domination.
+My team and I started calling the big vision my “five-year plan for world domination”.
 We weren’t entirely kidding…it was WAY beyond ambitious.
 I didn’t even show our management people…I could show my team, but Bob got to see the 18 month to two-year version, and higher than that only saw our first year.
 I had no mandate to go as big as I was thinking, and while I had no real illusions we could get there, I could at least push the envelope.
 Even if we came up with social training materials and put them online with the OECD, that could be something worthwhile.

 I went to the UN to help negotiate the UN Convention on the Rights of Persons with Disabilities.
 DFAIT, SDC, Justice, a few people around town, some NGOs.
 We had a decent delegation.
 PT consultations too.
 I wasn’t a big player in the negotiations, but I made a decent contribution on some wording here and there.
 I had a hectic two weeks, and I learned more about that type of file than I had ever covered in my time in the UN division at CIDA.
 I was comfortable in New York, at the UN buildings, etc., but there was no buzz for me.
 I felt like I had done this before, and honestly, I didn’t really want to be doing it again.
 I liked managing, I didn’t mind sending delegations here, but did I want to be there?
 Not really.